Iraq 'to run Kurdistan border crossings'

 A statement said a delegation had visited the Ibrahim al-Khalil and Fish Khabur posts to determine requirements.

-Turkish media said troops had already been deployed at Ibrahim al-Khalil.
+Turkey's prime minister said troops had been deployed at Ibrahim al-Khalil, but that was denied by Kurdish officials.

-Iraq's government said it wanted control of all crossings after the Kurdistan Region held a controversial independence referendum last month.
+Baghdad said it wanted control of all crossings after the Kurds held a controversial independence referendum.

-Baghdad said the vote, in which people living in Kurdish-controlled areas overwhelmingly backed secession, was illegal.
+Baghdad said last month's vote, in which people living in Kurdish-controlled areas overwhelmingly backed secession, was unconstitutional.

-The referendum was also opposed by Iran and Turkey, which both have sizeable Kurdish minorities, the United Nations and the US, a key Kurdish ally.
+The referendum was also opposed by Iran and Turkey, which both have sizeable Kurdish minorities, the UN and the US, a key Kurdish ally.

 - Kirkuk: Iraq's war within a war